johnhenry/antisocial-network/readme.md

 4. Start antisocial-networking!

-Check out the [user journery](./docs/journey.md) to guide you through usage or just right in jump in and start messing around!
+Check out the [user journery](./docs/journey.md) to guide you through usage or jump right in and start messing around!

 ### Features